CoryBond/DalleDisplayer/README.md

 There is included a test package of pytests for various functions and classes used throughout the project.

 There exists a test UI which uses mock APIs rather then real ones for dev purposes.
 Simply run the application in this mode run the openbox script with the t flag (ex: `startx ./tools/openBoxStarter.bash -t`)

+## SCRAP

+tkinker doesn't support touch gestures though there is a draft for it : https://core.tcl-lang.org/tips/doc/trunk/tip/570.md